-The state regulation over nuclear safety for radwaste and spent nuclear fuel management is entrusted to the Nuclear Regulatory Authority (ÚJD SR).
-The basic law for peaceful use of nuclear energy is the Act No. 541/2004 Coll. (the Atomic Act). ÚJD SR also carries out supervision over nuclear installations under the Act No. 50/1976 Coll. on Spatial Planning and Construction (Building Act) as a special building authority with the competence to issue decisions for permitting siting of nuclear installations, operation, as well as all types of modifications.
+State regulation over nuclear safety over management of radioactive waste and spent nuclear fuel is performed by the Nuclear Regulatory Authority of SR (ÚJD SR).
+The basic law on the peaceful use of nuclear energy is Act No. 541/2004 Coll.
+(Atomic Act). ÚJD SR also carries out supervision over nuclear installations under the Act No. 50/1976 Coll. on Spatial Planning and Construction (Building Act) as a special building authority with the competence to issue decisions for permitting siting of nuclear installations.

-The state supervision over radiation protection is provided for by the Public Health Authority (ÚVZ SR) pursuant to Act No. 355/2007 Coll. on Protection, Support and Development of Public Health.
+State health regulation over radiation protection is provided by the Public Health Authority of the SR (ÚVZ SR) in accordance with the provisions of Act No. 355/2007 Coll. on protection, promotion and development of public health and on amendments to certain laws.

-The labour inspection - to ensure occupational health and safety at nuclear installation is performed by the Labour Inspectorate pursuant to Act No.125/2006 Coll.
+The labour inspection - to ensure occupational health and safety at nuclear installation, is performed by the Labour Inspectorate pursuant to Act No.125/2006 Coll.
 Verifying compliance with safety requirements of classified technical equipment and technical equipment is performed by authorized legal entities in accordance with the Act No. 124/2006 Coll. on occupational health and safety.

-Assessment of the impact of NI on the environment is the competence of the Ministry of Environment of SR and it is conducted in compliance with the Act No. 24/2006 Coll. on Environmental Impact Assessment.
+Environmental impact assessment of NI is the competence of the Ministry of Environment of SR and it is conducted in compliance with the Act No. 24/2006 Coll. on Environmental Impact Assessment.

-Slovakia is a party to all major international treaties and conventions in the field of peaceful use of nuclear energy.
+Slovakia is a party to all international treaties and conventions in the field of peaceful use of nuclear energy.